 We know almost nothing about the life of Aulus Cornelius Celsus.
 Even the dates of his birth and death are uncertain; most estimates place them between 25 B.C. and 50 A.D.
 He is important to history for the medical treatise he left behind.
 This book, called De Medicina, was originally part of a larger encyclopedia that covered a vast number of topics.
 For me it is a fascinating window into how people of his era thought about the body and its ailments.

-His recommendations for the treatment of depression, melancholia, and insanity are still of value.
+His recommendations for the treatment of depression, melancholia, and insanity are still of historical value for those studying the progress of medical science.
 The human body has not changed since his day, even though our environment and technology have.
-My hope is that someone reading this article may find these suggestions to be of some use.
-It actually does happen.
+My hope is that someone reading this article may find this information to be of some use.
+Even obsolete knowledge can have utility.
 I have read that some of Celsus’s recommendations on the amputation of limbs were actually used in the First World War.

 The points below appear in book III, chapter 18 of De Medicina.